kids in a Santa hat playing in the snow in Snoqualmie

 follow Neyssa Lee

-I am Neyssa Lee a Seattle area photographer, mom of 6, planning obsessed, and who help you see the beauty, love and joy, in your own family’s chaos.
-I also use my super power of time management to help fellow photographers take control of their businesses.
+I am Neyssa Lee a Seattle area photographer.
+I'm a mom of 6, Disney obsessed, who helps you see the beauty, love and joy, in your own family’s chaos.
 Learn more by heading to my ABOUT ME page.

 What to Wear